Alfred Ellis (photographer)

 Alfred Ellis (5 May 1854 – 13 April 1930) was an English photographer who mainly photographed "theatrical royalty" such as Oscar Wilde and Dan Leno.
 Over 180 of his photographic portraits are held by the National Portrait Gallery in London.

 Early life and career

-Ellis was born in St Pancras, London in 1854, the son of Edward George Ellis, a builder.
+Ellis was born in St Pancras, Middlesex in 1854, the son of Edward George Ellis, a builder.
 He had a studio on Baker Street in London from 1884 until 1898.
 From 1898 to 1918 he was in partnership with Stanisław Julian Ignacy Ostroróg as Alfred Ellis & Walery in new premises on Baker Street.
 Ellis has 180 portraits listed in the national collection in the National Portrait Gallery in London, mainly of "theatrical royalty".
 Ellis and Ostroróg appear to have kept their authorship and sitters separate, while sharing studio facilities.
 Prints of his photographs were published in The Illustrated London News as wood-engravings.